The following simple, budget-friendly, and healthy world recipes will make you travel from home.

 5. Mexico – Shrimp Tacos

-When you think about Mexican cuisine, tacos is usually one of the main dishes that come to your mind.
+When you think about Mexican foods – one of the friendliest cuisines for gluten-intolerant travel – tacos is usually one of the main dishes that come to your mind.
 Despite being a national dish, its origins are uncertain.
 It’s believed that it originated in the Mexican silver mines.

 There’s much more than street food tacos!
 Mexicans put dedication into making great tortillas as well as filling them with delicious toppings.
 The most traditional taco is tacos al pastor that is filled with slow-cooked and marinated pork, however, there are many variations.